mRB0/pulseaudio-bluetooth-codecs/README.txt

     Run it with no arguments and it will try to pick the best codec if you only have one Bluetooth audio device.

+    Install jq first or else it won't work.

 I use these scripts (mainly btaudio-select-best-codec) to switch to the best codec supported by my bluetooth audio devices.